Container Closure Integrity Testing

 Description: Uses Frequency Modulation Spectroscopy (FMS) to detect oxygen in the headspace of transparent rigid containers and measures rise or fall in the oxygen levels in the container’s headspace to identify a potential leak.
 It can also be used to determine the rate of oxygen permeation into a sealed container over time.

 Best Application: Because this method is non-destructive to the sample under test, it is a great option for leak testing parenteral containers both before and during stability studies.
+This technology is also used during package development to verify inherent package integrity and maximum allowable leakage limit (MALL) through leak rate modeling.

 Helium Leak Detection

-Instrumentation: Helium Mass Spectrometer - Tracer Gas Detection, Vacuum Mode
+Instrumentation: Helium Mass Spectrometer - Tracer, Gas Detection, Vacuum Mode

 Description: Quantitates the flow rate of helium from leaks in packaging after having been flooded with helium as a tracer gas.
 If a defect is present, the helium is then drawn out of the packaging through the defect by vacuum and detected using a mass spectrometer.
 This method is the most sensitive option, allowing for the detection of defects as small as 0.2 microns.